kuzutsu/tsuzuku/README.md

 Query will only appear after submitting an answer

 #### Quiz
-Single selection mode (default) only has one correct answer
+In single selection mode (default), there is only one correct answer

-Multiple selection mode may have no correct answers
+In multiple selection mode, there may be one, multiple, or no correct answers

 ### Export
 File is in MyAnimeList XML format